 There is nothing quite like citrus to brighten even the dreariest of winter days.
 Just the scent of the lemons as I juice them gives me a little boost!
 I served the lemon chia seed muffins to my kids on a dreary, overcast day and my youngest son said they tasted like sunshine.
 Which is a good thing, because I think it will be a while be for we see the sun again.

 I started replacing poppy seeds with chia seeds in recipes once I learned about the health benefits of chia seeds.
 In addition to being a great source of Omega 3s, chia seeds are also a lot less expensive than poppy seeds.
-Since gluten-free flours are more expensive, I am always looking for a ways to save money on my other baking ingredients.
+Since gluten-free flours are more expensive, I am always looking for a way to save money on my other baking ingredients.

-Alea’s Lemon Chia Seed Muffins Recipe
+Gluten-Free Lemon Chia Seed Muffins Recipe

-- 2 cups rice flour (either white rice flour or brown rice flour)
+- 2 cups rice flour (either white rice flour] or [brown rice flour)

 - 1 cup tapioca flour

-- ½ cup potato starch
+- 1/2 cup potato starch

 - 1 teaspoon xanthan gum